Vedanta Society

+Vedanta Societies are organizations formed for the study, practice, and propagation of Vedanta, specifically Advaita Vedanta.
+Primarily located outside of India, Vedanta Societies serve as the Western branches of the Ramakrishna Mission.

 Branches of the Ramakrishna Order located outside India are under the spiritual guidance of the Ramakrishna Order.
+Many of the Western Vedanta societies have resident monks, and several centers have resident nuns.
+Carl Jackson writes that the Vedanta Societies first brought the teachings of Vedanta to America.

 The work of the Vedanta Societies in the west has primarily been devoted to spiritual and pastoral activities, though many of them do some form of social service.
-Many of the Western Vedanta societies have resident monks, and several centers have resident nuns.
 The first Vedanta Society outside India was founded by the Indian Hindu monk Swami Vivekananda in New York in November 1894.
 In 1900, on Swami Vivekananda's second trip to the west, he established the San Francisco Center.
-Other direct disciples of Ramakrishna who came with Vivekananda to America include Swamis Turiyananda, Saradananda, Trigunatitananda, and Abhedananda.

-In the 1940s and 1950s, many of the leading intellectuals and authors were attracted to various Vedanta Societies in the US: Aldous Huxley, Gerald Heard, and Christopher Isherwood were initiated by Swami Prabhavananda at the Vedanta Society of Southern California, Huston Smith studied under Swami Satprakashananda at the Vedanta Society of St. Louis, and J.D.
-Salinger and Joseph Campbell studied under Swami Nikhilananda at the Eastside New York Vedanta Society.
+In the mid-20th century, the societies became intellectual centers in the United States, attracting figures including Aldous Huxley, Gerald Heard, Christopher Isherwood, Huston Smith, J.D.
+Salinger, and Joseph Campbell.